smartcontractkit/hardhat-starter-kit/README.md

 ## Forking

-If you'd like to run tests or on a network that is a [forked network](https://hardhat.org/hardhat-network/guides/mainnet-forking.html)
+If you would like to run tests on a [forked network](https://hardhat.org/hardhat-network/guides/mainnet-forking.html), follow these steps:

 1. Set a `MAINNET_RPC_URL` environment variable that connects to the mainnet.
 2. Choose a block number to select a state of the network you are forking and set it as `FORKING_BLOCK_NUMBER` environment variable.
 If ignored, it will use the latest block each time which can lead to test inconsistency.
 3. Set `enabled` flag to `true`/`false` to enable/disable forking feature